World enviro-day draws scant Boulder crowd

 Our own path through the day featured attendance at a very serious exploration of “Know Your Enemy: The Tools of Disconnection and How to Reconnect with the Natural Community,” conducted by Jason Coughlin, followed by an even grimmer assessment of earth’s environmental future and humans’ denial thereof, titled “Forsaking the Destruction of Earth, Embracing a New Human Species,” led by now-Boulderite psychotherapist Carolyn Baker.
 Both presenters had formulas for waking up the populace and swinging into big-time remedial action, both of which left me unconvinced and uncheered.

-A talk that evening, loosely associated with the event and held at the Unitarian Universalist Church in South Boulder, featured noted author David Wann, co-author of the best-selling book, “Affluenza.”
+<cutline>Kelly Simmons, program manager at the CU Environmental Center's Sustainable Practices Program, was festooned for the event.</cutline>A talk that evening, loosely associated with the event and held at the Unitarian Universalist Church in South Boulder, featured noted author David Wann, co-author of the best-selling book, “Affluenza.”
 His was an only slightly more hopeful assessment of where we stand and what to do about it.
 (Wann’s latest book, “The New Normal,” due out in December, proposes ways society can get more sustainable.)

 For our part, though, we felt sobered by the scant attention given the day’s event by Boulder’s allegedly environmentally concerned citizenry.
 It was even a rainy day!